 Welcome to the Liberty Lake-MeadowWood Golf Club website.

 In the past, many of you have asked about joining online, which, at the time, we did not have.
-Starting this year that option will be available for you.
-We are no longer mailing out membership forms as we have done in the past, but you will still have the option of joining at the pro shops once the 2022 season starts if you wish.
+That option is now available for you.
+We are no longer mailing out membership forms as we have done in the past, but you will still have the option of joining at the pro shops once the 2023 season starts if you wish.

-Your Membership is good January 1 – December 31 and our dues are the same as last year, $70 (plus a $5 fee if you join online).
+Your Membership is good January 1 – December 31 Dues are $75 (plus a $5 fee if you join online).

 To join online:

 2. When their join page opens “choose Regular”

 4. At Membership page, scroll down to Liberty Lake/MeadowWood and open

 5. At our site choose from the “add ons” to donate to OUR Junior Golf programs if you wish.
 Hit join